vegaprotocol/specs/non-protocol-specs/0002-NP-TOKT-token_v2.md

 # Token V2

-Version 2 of the $VEGA token replaces the existing token and providse two crucial upgrades:
+Version 2 of the $VEGA token replaces the existing token and provides two crucial upgrades:

 1. It allows for more sophisticated unlocking (vesting) schedules to be implemented and enforced on chain
 1. It places the total supply of the token in the control of  network/token holder governance